GoncharukBro/react-mask-field/README.md

 }
 ```

-> Note that the `value` property in the `modifyData` parameter stores the value entered by the user, not the masked value, since the value is modified before the mask is applied.
+> Pay attention that the `value` property in the `modifyData` parameter stores the value entered by the user, not the masked value, since the value is has modified before the mask had applied.

 Or correct the value entered by the user: